shlomnissan/vtile/README.md

 Built while experimenting with [virtual textures](https://github.com/shlomnissan/virtual-textures) and needing a fast, repeatable way to generate tiles from high-resolution images. `vtile` has a single job: take a large image and turn it into a predictable set of tiles across multiple LODs.

+### Why this exists

+Virtual textures and tile streaming start by breaking large images into pages. `vtile` handles this boring step.
+It lets you focus on page tables, residency, feedback passes, and everything else that actually matters.

 ### Features
 - Split any image into tiles
 - Validate image dimensions against tile size